lindseydortch/ga-project-1/notes.md

  ✅ GO BACK AND FIX BUG WHERE YOU CAN SELECT MORE THAN ONE CARD AT A TIME ✅ Current issue: you can select the same card twice

+  BUGS
+  1. Can't get showCards func to work in submit of trivia form

   MVP WORK
   ✅ Need to be able to see if the content on the card matches
   2. Random array is added to the cards
-  3. Add in Trivia question functionality
+  ✅ Add in Trivia question functionality
     - Need to be able to see the back of the cards when the trivia question is answered correctly ✅ Need to be able to see the back of the cards when the game is first loaded ✅ Let the player know when they have won the game